Salmon

 All farmed Co-op fish is certified to at least one of three independent schemes: Aquaculture Stewardship Council, Global Good Agriculture Practices and Global Aquaculture Alliance Best Aquaculture Practices (4*).
 All Co-op irresistible Scottish Salmon is RSPCA assured meaning it has to conform to higher welfare standards.

-In 2022, over 65% of Co-op wild-caught seafood products were Marine Stewardship Council certified, the Co-op was one of only 3 retailers out of 10 to increase its certified range.
-As well as meeting our commitment to improve seafood sustainability, this also makes us one of the top retailers in the UK selling sustainable fish.
-All Co-op tuna meets our responsible sourcing requirements and is fished using pole and line methods.
-We support FIPs as a key step towards sustainability and certification within a defined 5 year timeframe.
-We are innovating with the industry by supporting a number of UK FIPs though Project UK.
+In 2024, 56% of Co-op wild-caught seafood products were Marine Stewardship Council (MSC) certified.
+The little blue fish logo on-pack means the fish is independently certified as sustainable.
+We also met our commitment to improve seafood sustainability, this makes us one of the top retailers in the UK selling sustainable fish.
+All Co-op tuna meets our responsible sourcing requirements and is fished using pole and line methods, which has a lower environmental impact than other fishing methods.
+We support fishery improvement projects (FIPs), like Nephrops MSC Improvement Program as a key step towards sustainability and certification and regularly review progress for these fisheries.

 We are engaging with our farmed fish suppliers and the feed industry to ensure continuous improvement towards sustainable feed ingredients in our supply chains.
 This includes actively encouraging the use of sustainable novel ingredients.
 By risk assessing the feed ingredient we are able to holistically evaluate existing and novel feed ingredients.
 Our preferred standards for marine ingredients are MSC and Marin Trust (formerly IFFO RS).
 Co-op are also actively working on other key feed ingredients such as Soy and Palm Oil.